ecosystemai/ecosystem-algorithms/README.md

 Logging on is required before any of the api endpoints will function.
 Depending on the algorithm notebook this will either be a username, password and url endpoint combination or just an url endpoint.
 This will generate an authentication token that all api calls required to function.

 ![Login](https://github.com/ecosystemai/ecosystem-algorithms/blob/master/docs/images/login.png "Login")

+The Ecosystem Algorithms contains a host of business cases to play around with, whether running the code in place or copying it to be executed on an extranal site.